Menu

 Another problem for young carers is recognising themselves as young carers.
 It’s usually only when they reach secondary school that they realise their home life is different from their friends'.

-More recently, new research by Action for Children and Carers Trust found that eight out of ten young carers feel lonely during summer holidays.
+Research by Action for Children and Carers Trust found that eight out of ten young carers feel lonely during summer holidays.
 The research also highlighted that over a third of young carers do not look forward to summer.

 What support does Action for Children provide young carers?